 More than 70% of customers run their SAP workloads on Linux with the use of SUSE Linux Enterprise Server, which is the best OS choice for SAP HANA.

 Using the columnar data storage approach, the workload in SAP HANA is divided vertically.
 The columnar approach allows linear searching and aggregation of data rather than two-dimensional data structure.
 If more than one column is to be processed, each task is assigned to diverse processor.
 Operations on one column are then collimated by column divisions processed by different processors.

-• By using singe data-in memory, SAP HANA supports smooth transaction process
+- By using singe data-in memory, SAP HANA supports smooth transaction process and fault-tolerant analytics

 Since analytic applications require massive aggregations and agile data processing, column-based tables are preferred in SAP HANA as the data in column is stored consequently, one after the other enabling faster and easier readability and retrieval.
 Thus, columnar storage is preferred on most OLAP (SQL) queries.
 On the contrary, row-based tables force users to read and access all the information in a row, even though you require data from few and/or specific columns.